ANG13T/bashsweep/README.md

 # Bash Sweep
-Tool for automating bash cleanup tasks with crontab scheduling
+Tool for automating bash cleanup tasks with cron jobs

 ### Scripts
+- Remove Empty Directories
+- Remove Files Older than X Days
+- Organize Files by Extension
+- Remove Temporary Files
--
+- Search Files for Keyword

-### Crontab Scheduling
+### Cron Jobs

 ### Contributing
 bashsweep is open to any contributions.
 Please fork the repository and make a pull request with the features or fixes you want to implement.